 - All staff should be alert to the signs of abuse and know to whom they should report concern or suspicions. - A Designated Safeguarding Lead with knowledge and skills in recognising and acting upon child protection concerns is the first point of contact for staff and parents where a concern is identified. - All staff with designated responsibility for child protection should receive appropriate training. - There is an effective whole College policy against bullying. - The College operates safe recruitment procedures (including CRB checks and local security checks).
 The College will ensure that any full, part-time, supply, peripatetic or volunteer staff are security checked prior to employment/engagement.
-This is a whole College requirement and should include all ancillary staff as well as academic teaching staff. - Any deficiencies or weaknesses in child protection arrangements will be remedied without delay. - The Board of Governors maintains a very high-level oversight of the safeguarding in school.
+This is a whole College requirement and should include all ancillary staff as well as academic teaching staff. - The Board of Governors maintains a very high-level oversight of the safeguarding in school.